-The MPO tracks traffic fatalities and serious injuries in the Boston region to examine past trends, identify regional safety issues, and set future targets for preferred performance.
-Tracking these measures helps to gauge the effectiveness of MPO transportation investments in helping to reduce fatalities and serious injuries.
+The MPO tracks traffic fatalities and serious injuries in the Boston region using data on motor vehicle crashes to examine past trends, identify regional safety issues, and set future targets for preferred performance.
+Tracking these measures helps to gauge the effectiveness of MPO transportation investments in helping to reduce fatalities and injuries.

 Between 2009 and 2014, traffic fatalities (based on a rolling five-year average) decreased from 137 fatalities in 2009 to 121 in 2014, a decline of 12 percent.
 Figure 4-3 shows the change in traffic fatalities by mode during this period and indicates that the decline in fatalities represents fewer automobile, pedestrian, and bicycle fatalities.
 Similarly, total traffic crashes and injuries declined by 24 percent and 25 percent, respectively, between 2009 and 2014.
+Information on injuries is shown in Figure 4-4.